NicolasatHertie/FirstAssignment/README.md

 5. Providing descripitive statistics

+# Nicolas Rosemberg & Meilin Möllenkamp

-# Task for the first pair assignment
+# Further Informations on the Tasks for the first pair assignment

 Each pair will create a new public GitHub repository.
 It must be fully documented, including with a descriptive README.md file.
 Your code must be human readable and clearly commented.